Bioprocessing equipment certifications for elastomeric components

 These elastomers are available with a variety of certifications:

-Elastomers that are used in conjunction with process fluids, or which are likely to come into contact with the process fluid, are recommended to carry a USP Class VI classification (indicating very low bioreactivity).
-USP VI classification is only common for materials that are used clinically and require a high degree of biocompatibility.2 This classification is only attainable for materials that pass stringent tests for toxicity and reaction to implanted materials during live animal testing.
-Holland applied technologies summarizes this process nicely.3
+USP Class VI certification indicates that the elastomer has very low bioreactivity, and is common for materials that are used clinically and/or require a high degree of biocompatibility.
+Elastomers that are used in conjunction with process fluids, or which are likely to come into contact with process fluids, are recommended to carry a USP Class VI classification.
+USP Class VI materials have passed pass stringent tests for toxicity and shown to be nonreactive as implanted materials in live animal testing.

 FDA approved or food grade classifications are provided by the US Department of Agriculture or Food and Drug Administration, to indicate materials which have been shown to be non-toxic and non-carcinogenic.
 The FDA does not specifically approve these materials – rather, materials manufacturers create materials and put them through stringent testing processes to ensure they meet the stated criteria.

 Many materials used in bioprocessing will carry either an FDA or a USP Class VI classification, with manufacturers and suppliers providing certification that their materials conform to FDA 21 CFR Part 177 and/or USP Class VI.
 Again, these certifications are particularly important for equipment which comes into direct contact with intermediary or final biological drug products.

 NSF/ANSI 51-2017 standards are primarily used for products in the food and beverage industries for components and finished goods used in commercial food preparation.
 It is less frequently seen in bioprocessing.